liaoliao666/usequery/docs/quick-start.md

 render(<App />, document.getElementById('root'))
 ```

-These three concepts make up most of the core functionality of Vue Query.
+These three concepts make up most of the core functionality of Vu Query.
 The next sections of the documentation will go over each of these core concepts in great detail.